ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Experimental Setting

 \subsection{Membership Inference Attack Scenarios}

-The basic scenario is the one commonly assumed in black-box attacks, which remain the strongest-performing methods even when compared to existing white-box approaches.
-In the \emph{standard black-box setting}, the attacker is assumed to know both the model architecture and the training hyperparameters used to train the target model (e.g., learning rate, optimizer, number of epochs).
-The attacker is also given a pool of samples containing both members (training samples) and non-members, under the assumptions that (i) the pool is drawn from the same distribution as the training data and (ii) the member/non-member ratio is known, often fixed at 1:1.
+The basic scenario is the one commonly assumed in black-box attacks, which remain the strongest methods even relative to existing white-box approaches.
+In the \emph{Full Auxiliary-Knowledge setting}, the attacker is assumed to know both the model architecture and the training hyperparameters used to train the target model (e.g., learning rate, optimizer, epochs).
+The attacker is also given a pool of samples containing both members and non-members, under the assumptions that (i) the pool is drawn from the same distribution as the training data and (ii) the member/non-member ratio is known, often fixed at 1:1.

-These assumptions give reference-model attacks such as LiRA and RMIA a strong advantage: by training many reference models under the same conditions, they can effectively reconstruct the member/non-member loss distributions of the target model.
+These assumptions give reference-model attacks (e.g., LiRA, RMIA) a strong advantage: by training many reference models under identical conditions, they can reconstruct the target model’s member/non-member loss distributions.
 This explains their strong performance in this regime, though it comes at the cost of training large model ensembles and relies on knowledge rarely available in practice.

-To evaluate attack performance under more realistic conditions, we carefully design experimental scenarios that relax these assumptions.
+To evaluate attack performance under more realistic conditions, we design experimental scenarios that relax these assumptions.
 In \Cref{sec:results}, we present results in the more realistic setting where those assumptions are not made, as well as in each individual scenario where one assumption is removed.
 Importantly, to ensure fair comparison across scenarios and with prior work, we kept the target model fixed and followed the basic scenario used in previous studies.

+\textbf{The assumption-elimination scenarios are:} \begin{itemize}[leftmargin=*] \item \textbf{\emph{Unknown Training Configuration}} – Since the attacker is not exposed to the target model’s training parameters, we trained the reference models of methods that require them using different settings.
+Specifically, we used a different batch size (200 instead of 100), learning rate (0.01 instead of 0.1), weight decay ($10^{-3}$ instead of $10^{-4}$), and epochs (100 instead of 400) than those used for the ResNet-18 target model (detailed in \Cref{sec:model_datasets_metric}).